URLAutoRedirector/URLAutoRedirector/README.md

 ## Contribution

-* If you think you've found a bug with UrlAutoRedirector, [open an issue](https://github.com/crispgm/UrlAutoRedirector/issues/new).
+* If you think you've found a bug with URL Auto Redirector, [open an issue](https://github.com/crispgm/UrlAutoRedirector/issues/new).
-* If you have useful rules in getting convenience by UrlAutoRedictor, comment in the [Collection of awesome rules](https://github.com/crispgm/UrlAutoRedirector/issues/17).
+* If you have useful rules in getting convenience by URL Auto Redictor, comment in the [Collection of awesome rules](https://github.com/crispgm/UrlAutoRedirector/issues/17).
 * PR(Pull Request) is welcomed.